Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

-Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
-So the 0D block-states on $\mu_1$ and $\mu_2$ can be labeled by $(n_1/n_2,\pm,\pm)$, where $n_1/n_2$ represents the number of complex fermions decorated on $\mu_1/\mu_2$ and two $\pm$'s represent the eigenvalues of two independent reflection operations (because even-fold dihedral group can also be generated by two independent reflections); the 0D block-states on $\mu_3$ can be labeled by $(n_3,\pm)$, where $n_3$ represents the number of complex fermions decorated on $\mu_3$ and $\pm$ represents the eigenvalue of reflection operation.
+Therefore, the 0D block-states on $\mu_1$ and $\mu_2$ can be labeled by $(n_1/n_2,\pm,\pm)$, where $n_1/n_2$ represents the $U^f(1)$ charges on $\mu_1/\mu_2$ and two $\pm$'s represent the reflection eigenvalues; the 0D block-states on $\mu_3$ can be labeled by $(n_3,\pm)$, where $n_3$ represents the $U^f(1)$ charges on $\mu_3$ and $\pm$ represents the eigenvalue of reflection operation.
 According to this notation, all obstruction-free 0D block-states form the following group:

-We should further consider possible trivializations: for systems with spinless fermions, consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D ``particle-hole'' bubble [cf. Eq. (\ref{1D bubble}), here yellow and red dots represent particle and hole, respectively] one each $\tau_1$, and they can be trivialized if we shrink them to a point.
+We should further consider possible trivializations: for systems with spinless fermions, consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D ``particle-hole'' bubble [cf. Eq. (\ref{1D bubble}) and Fig. \ref{p6m particle-hole 1D bubble}] at each $\tau_1$.
 Near each 0D block labeled by $\mu_1$, there are six particles forming the following atomic insulator: